LLNL/blt/docs/unit_testing.rst

 by first generating an executable for the test using the ``blt_add_executable()`` macro.
 We then register the test using the ``blt_add_test()`` macro.

+.. admonition:: blt_add_test
+   :class: hint

+   This macro generates a named unit test from an existing executable and allows users to pass in command line arguments.

 Returning to our running example (see  :ref:`AddTarget`), let's add a simple test for the ``calc_pi`` library, which has a single function with signature: